 - clearing the spinal column from possible spinal cord injury

 This was a five day course which took place January 3 - 7, 2011.

-As part of the College of Natural and Mathematical Sciences at Lake Superior State University, we are proud and excited to provide current information on the four year (baccalaureate) degrees in Athletic Training, Exercise Science, Parks and Recreation and Sport and Recreation Management.
+As part of the College of Professional Studies at Lake Superior State University, we are proud and excited to provide current information on the four year (baccalaureate) degrees in Athletic Training, Exercise Science, Parks and Recreation and Sport and Recreation Management.
 You will also find information on the Associate Degree for Health Fitness Specialist, a two year program, and minors in Recreation Studies, Sports Marketing, Coaching and Gerontology.

 Each school major has a unique plan for professional preparation and provides students a variety of career choices world-wide upon completion.